Saturday, February 8, 2025

-Twenty-four artists in eight countries across three continents joined together virtually on the 12th of July, 2024, using 127-format analogue media, to make these photographs.
+Twenty-one artists in eight countries across three continents joined together virtually on December 7, 2024, using 127-format analogue media, to make these photographs.
 I encourage you to page down to see the wonderful variety and creativity of the work.

 Enjoy!